Skip to main content

 At Carson-Newman University, we’re proud to support you in your educational journey and are grateful for all you do.

-We encourage you to use National Nurses Month as a reason to step back and enjoy some well deserved time to recharge.
+We encourage you to use National Nurses Month as a reason to step back and enjoy some well-deserved time to recharge.
 While you’re celebrating your wins from the past year, read our latest blog to reflect on the ways that you’ve made a difference.

 Thank You, Nurses, for Educating Communities

 In your role as a nurse, you’re usually the first and most frequent person that patients interact with.
 Whether it’s by the bedside or remotely, you’ve developed a keen understanding of your patients.
-You know their symptoms, their history, personal dynamics, and anxieties.

 That patient rapport you’ve cultivated serves as a springboard to change lives for the better.
+Nurses implement evidence-based treatment plans that balance individual needs with the wide body of available research.
+You are the ones keeping the care process human!

 Thanks to your guidance, commitment to patient education, and professional expertise, individuals, families, and communities can live healthier, happier lives.